 Its design and workflow are inspired by a commercial product – the well-known FL Studio (formerly Fruity Loops) digital audio workstation by Image-Line.

 FL Studio’s pattern-based workflow is nicely implemented in LMMS.
-However, the interface is still somewhat lacking in polish, making the user experience underwhelming.
+However, the interface still lacks polish, making the user experience underwhelming.

 The graphical elements are not very intuitively designed, and new users will probably need some time to get familiar with the application and its features.